brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-04-a-preview-of-html-5.md

----
-layout: post
-title: A Preview of HTML 5
+# A Preview of HTML 5
----

 <strong>A List Apart</strong> has a nice article on a <a href="http://www.alistapart.com/articles/previewofhtml5">Preview of HTML 5</a> and should be a good informative read for anybody who is in the web business.
 The articles takes us inside on how HTML 5 will liberate us from the pseudo semantics that we have followed with HTML 4.
 HTML 4 has been around for nearly a decade and web publishers are seeking new techniques to provide enhanced functionality.
 Looks like hope is round the corner with HTML 5.